Taking Care of Yourself

 Details about the UWindsor health and dental plan can be found on the University of Windsor’s Student Alliance website.
 Information on opting out and claims can also be found at the UWSA website.

 A list of student support services is available at the University of Windsor website.
 Academic support, Career and Employment Services, Orientation and Transition assistance, Social/Cultural support are some of the many support services easily accessed through the UWindsor website.

 For Western students at the University of Windsor, students can address concerns regarding their financial aid by making an appointment with their faculty’s Financial Aid counselor.
 General information about student finances and records can be found on The Office of the Registrar Website.

 UWindsor offers several services to keep students safe while on Campus.
-Information such as public safety education and awareness, Emergency planning, and Campus Police services can be found at the University of Windsor Emergency Preparedness website.
+Information such as public safety education and awareness, Emergency planning, and Campus Police services can be found at the University of Windsor Emergency Services website.
 On campus services such as Walk Safe, Emergency Telephones, and Residence safety can be accessed at the UWindsor Campus Safety Page.
 More detailed information and the policing and security policy at UWindsor are listed on the Campus Community Police webpage.